AmpersandTarski/Ampersand/docs/reference-material/syntax-of-ampersand.md

 #### Purpose

 The data contained in a business system represents a view of \(a very small part of\) the real world.
 Ideally, this view must be consistent, meaning that there may be no contradictions within that view.
 Since different business systems have different ways of viewing the real world, and/or look at different parts of the real world, we need to be able to distinguish between such views.
-We use the term 'Context' to refer to an individual view.
+We use the word 'Context' to refer to an individual view.
 Thus, a Context is defined in terms of concepts, relations and rules, and it consists of atoms and links to populate them.

 #### Semantics